xiaabdfe/bdfepush/docs/abyss-75.md

 	* Attacking specials if possible
 * New Method
 	* Mono wind set for Phalanx 3
-* Prioritize waste and bleed resistance
+* Waste and seal resistance maybe, but not needed

 ## Black Mage
 * Fastcast is a must